nforgeio/neonKUBE/Images/neon-proxy/README.md

-This is the standard neonCLUSTER network proxy service based on **HAProxy**, **Consul**, and **Vault**.
+This is the standard neonHIVE network proxy service based on **HAProxy**, **Consul**, and **Vault**.
 This is typically deployed alongside the **neon-proxy-manager** service that monitors changes to proxy routes and TLS certificates to regenerate the HAProxy configuration.
 This can be deployed as a Docker container or service.

 # Image Tags